andriusdgt/the-dots/README.md

 The Dots is a web application which helps you manage 2D points and calculate the squares they form.
 It consists of a Backend REST server and Frontend Single-Page application.

+The features include:
+* Ability to add and delete individual points by coordinates, group them to lists
+* Finds all the possible squares by given points (including nested ones)
+* Ability to bulk upload and download points
+* All points are persisted on MongoDB Database

+Architecture highlights:
+* Backend module uses Spring Framework and core domain logic is decoupled to separate module making it delivery-agnostic and easy to change to different kind of backend framework if needed
+* Uses Database adapter module to make core domain logic independent of Database technologies making it easy to change to different kind of Database server if needed
+* Made according to SOLID practices

 ### Setup
 In order to start up the stack you should have this software installed: